 About Neighborhood Health Plan

-Neighborhood Health Plan (NHP) is an NCQA-accredited, not-for-profit health plan that provides coverage to over 300,000 commercial and MassHealth members.
-For more than 25 years, employers, individuals, and families across Massachusetts have turned to NHP for health care coverage that is both high-quality and affordable.
+Neighborhood Health Plan (NHP) is an NCQA-accredited, not-for-profit health plan that provides coverage to over 430,000 commercial and MassHealth members.
+For 30 years, employers, individuals, and families across Massachusetts have turned to NHP for health care coverage that is both high-quality and affordable.
 NHP is known for plans that are easy-to-understand and manage.
 Members have access to a robust network of top doctors, community health centers, and academic and regional hospitals.
 Founded in 1986 with a commitment to promote health equity for members within the diverse communities we serve, NHP’s service and care management programs today continue the tradition of personalized and high-quality care.
 NHP is a member of Partners HealthCare.

 NHP's mission is to promote the health and wellness of our members, and to help ensure equitable, affordable health care for the diverse communities we serve.

 Our core values influence every decision we make.

 Quality Care – We are passionate about promoting the health and wellness of our members and ensuring high quality care is delivered through our network of providers and our own care services.

 Diversity – We embrace employee diversity, promote health equity for our members and for the community, and embrace inclusiveness in all we do.

 Accountability – We are dedicated stewards of our assets and resources on behalf of our members, partners, and colleagues.
 We hold ourselves and each other personally accountable for keeping our promises and achieving results that contribute to organizational success.

 Service Excellence – We are tenacious in creating consistent customer experiences that are respectful, culturally sensitive, reliable, and instill trust and confidence.

 Relationships – We’ve built our reputation on the strength of our relationships between employees and departments and with members, care providers, community advocates, and government agencies.